Forkworks/TRAINING-Become-a-Sensor-Fusion-Engineer/SFND_3D_Object_Tracking-master/README.md

 # **FP.3**

-To associate matches to bounding boxes we first calculate the euclidean distance between the current and the previous hoping ot get a rigid transform between frames.
+To associate matches to bounding boxes we first calculate the euclidean distance between the current and the previous hoping to get a rigid transform between frames.
 And then proceed to caclulate average and standard deviation of the vector of distances in the bounding box.

 ```
 void clusterKptMatchesWithROI(BoundingBox &boundingBox, std::vector<cv::KeyPoint> &kptsPrev, std::vector<cv::KeyPoint> &kptsCurr, std::vector<cv::DMatch> &kptMatches)